Tagamet HB Side Effects

 Generic Name: cimetidine

-Note: This page contains side effects data for the generic drug cimetidine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tagamet HB.
+Note: This document contains side effect information about cimetidine.
+Some of the dosage forms listed on this page may not apply to the brand name Tagamet HB.

 More frequent side effects include: gynecomastia.
 See below for a comprehensive list of adverse effects.